- Clean Energy Research Group

-Before applying to the Arts co-op Program, MA political science students must meet with Brandy Shymanski, co-op coordinator, to discuss eligibility and program expectations.
-Please make an appointment with Brandy via email or phone at firstname.lastname@example.org or 778-782-5751.
+Before applying to the Arts Co-op Program, MA political science students must meet with the co-op coordinator, to discuss eligibility and program expectations.
+Please make an appointment via email or phone at firstname.lastname@example.org or 778-782-5751.

 There are a number of internship opportunities for graduate students in political science.
 These short-term opportunities can supplement your degree with first-hand experience.

 See our internship database for all current opportunities!

 Apply to SFU or get more info.